 - maps of your surrounding areas (some apps offer the option to download them offline which is very useful because then you don’t need a 4G connection to navigate – keep in mind the dot moving on the map which is you is updated directly through satellite, not through your phone carrier)

-- a PDF copy of your car’s owner manual (you never know)
+- an e-copy of your car’s owner manual (you never know)

-- copies of all your important papers and documents
+- e-copies of all your important papers and documents

-- a special folder or group with your emergency contacts (the way you organize these depends on your phone’s mobile operating system)
+- a special folder with your emergency contacts (the way you organize these depends on your phone’s mobile operating system)

 - survival eBooks (obviously)